How we rate fish

 To ensure that our ratings are comparable we use the internationally recognised methodology devised by the Marine Conservation Society (MCS).

 The MCS Methodology uses a range of sustainability ratings from 1 (best) to 5 (worst) to rate both wild-caught and farmed fish.
+Full explaination can be found here.

 To make the complex subject of fish sustainability easier to understand a rating is produced for wild-caught fish based on the sustainability of the stock in it’s capture area, sub-area, it’s management and the fishing method used to catch it.
 Each is scored against sustainability criteria to produce a rating.
 For example for this website we focus on Capture area FAO 27; Sub area Cornwall; and management within or outside our 6 mile limit.